sasankchava/dtp-group/_pages/home.md

 The group is located along the lake just north of Chicago in the [Department of Physics and Astronomy](https://www.physics.northwestern.edu) of the Weinberg College of Arts and Sciences of [Northwestern University](https://www.northwestern.edu).

 The group is run by [Prof. John Joseph M. Carrasco](http://prettyquestions.com).
 You can find most of the group's publications [here](/publications/).
 You can learn more about individual group members [here](/members/).

+For people who are interested in joining the group as a new Ph.D. student, please go to our [departmental website](https://physics.northwestern.edu/graduate/doctoral-program/admissions/index.html) and follow the instructions to apply.
+It makes sense to mention Professor Carrasco in the Statement of Purpose that you submit as part of your application materials.

+Any open postdoctoral positions are posted on [amplitudes.org](http://amplitudes.org/jobs/).

 The NU mailing address is:

 ```
   c/o J J M Carrasco